Back to All Events

 By the end of this course, students will be able to:

-1. Describe how temperature, relative humidity, wind, and atmospheric stability influence fire behavior.
+1. Describe how temperature, relative humidity, wind, and atmospheric stability influence fire behaviour.

 2. Interpret fire weather forecasts and spot forecasts for prescribed fire planning.

-3. Recognize local wind patterns, slope effects, and topographic influences on fire movement.
+3. Recognize local wind patterns, slope effects, clouds, and topographic influences on fire movement.

 4. Identify fuel moisture trends and their relationship to atmospheric conditions.

-5. Apply fire weather knowledge to ignition timing, holding strategies, and safety assessments during prescribed burns.
+5. Apply fire weather knowledge to ignition timing, holding strategies, and big change factors during prescribed burns.

 Frequently Asked Questions